JaimeStill/synthesis-ritual/lab/readme.md

 # Lab

 The `lab` hosts a collection of `experiments` for exploring code-based concepts and practical implementations.
 Experiments serve as a workspace for testing, prototyping and simulating ideas.
-It provides a controlled environment to validate concepts and develop artifacts through practical application.
+It provides a controlled environment to validate concepts through practical application.

 ## Structure